Damning Boeing Emails Say 737 MAX Was designed By Clowns - UrduPoint

 Boeing apologized for the tone of the messages, which it said were sent to congressional investigators in the interest of transparency.

-"We regret the content of these communications, and apologize to the FAA, Congress, our airline customers, and to the flying public for them," the company said "We have made significant changes as a company to enhance our safety processes, organizations, and culture," the company said, adding that it will ultimately take "disciplinary or other personnel action, once the necessary reviews are completed."
-Although some of the communications joke about problems with MAX simulators, but "having carefully reviewed the issue, we are confident that all of Boeing's MAX simulators are functioning effectively," Boeing said.
+"We regret the content of these communications, and apologize to the FAA, Congress, our airline customers, and to the flying public for them," the company said "We have made significant changes as a company to enhance our safety processes, organizations, and culture," the company said, adding that it will ultimately take "disciplinary or other personnel action."
+And despite jokes about problems with MAX simulators, "we are confident that all of Boeing's MAX simulators are functioning effectively," the statement said.

-- FAA: 'No new safety risks ' - The FAA said while the "tone and content of some of the language contained in the documents is disappointing," the emails did not reveal any new safety risks.
+- FAA: 'No new safety risks ' - The FAA called the language in the documents "disappointing," the emails did not reveal any new safety risks.

-"Our experts determined that nothing in the submission pointed to any safety risks that were not already identified as part of the ongoing review of proposed modifications to the aircraft," an FAA spokesman said.
+"Our first priority is safety, and we have set no timeframe for when the work will be completed," an FAA spokesman said.